Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 __Improvements__

 * Administrator role members of an organization can reassign any administrator to Primary Contact on the *Users* table view.
-Previously only the current Primary Contact could reassign that designation.
+Previously, only the current Primary Contact could reassign that designation.
-* Improved verbiage in Platform sent email notifications.
+* Improved verbiage in platform-sent email notifications.

 __Fixed issue__